inpsyde/multilingual-press/src/readme.txt

 == Description ==
 WARNING: MultilingualPress 2 is not compatible with Gutenberg.
 BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).

 **Exciting news!
 MultilingualPress 3.0 is released and available for Pro users!
 Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
-[Get it here!](https://multilingualpress.org/#buy)**
+[Get it here - 30% BLACKCYBER Sale until Nov.
+26!](https://multilingualpress.org/#buy)**

 *Please note, you can't update MLP2 to MLP3 yet, this is a complete refactor, therefore an update is not possible yet.*

-Run each language in a separate site, and connect the content in a lightweight user interface.
-Use a customizable widget to link to all sites.
+Run each language in a separate site of your WordPress multisite and connect the content in a lightweight user interface.
+To allow your users switch between languages, create a language switcher in your custom menu or use a customizable widget.

 This plugin lets you connect an unlimited amount of sites with each other.
 Set a main language for each site, create relationships (connections), and start writing.
 You get a new field now to